Beer chicken braaied brilliantly

 3.

-Take your beer and fill the base cup of the Weber Poultry Roaster.
-You don’t have to use beer – try wine, stock, spices or any liquid that you think will add an interesting twist to your chicken.
+Take your beer and pop it in the middel of the poultry roaster rack.
+You don’t have to use beer — try wine, stock, spices or any liquid that you think will add an interesting twist to your chicken.

 4. Place the infuser over the base cup and perch the bird on top.
 The chicken should feel sturdy.